-5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research

-6313 Mixed Methods in Field Research
+5001 Professional Development in Geography 5303 Geographical Analysis I 5413 History and Philosophy of Geography 5403 Current Geographic Research 6313 Mixed Methods in Field Research

-This course must be completed by the end of the student's fourth semester in the program.
-Core courses are not repeated if satisfactorily completed (grade of A or B) by the student while in the master's program.
+PhD students have two years to complete these core courses (by the end of their fourth semester in program).
+Core courses need not be repeated if completed by the student while in the OSU Geography MS program.

-• Elective Coursework In Geography: 15-27 hours.
+- Elective Coursework In Geography: 15-27 hours.
 Students are expected to focus in one of the following areas:

 - Cultural/Historical Geography

 - Natural Resource Management

 - Transportation/Urban/Economic Geography